Hand dryer: Noise

+The term aural diversity was coined following the findings of Prof. John Levack Drever’s study of the noise impact of high-speed hand dryers and the inadequacy of policy and guidance of acoustics.

 Reception

-Research conducted in 2008 indicated that European consumers much prefer hand towels over hand dryers in public washrooms.
-63% of respondents said paper towels were their preferred drying method, while just 28% preferred a hand dryer.
+Research conducted in 2008 indicated that European consumers much prefer hand towels over hand dryers in public washrooms: 63% of respondents said paper towels were their preferred drying method, while just 28% preferred a hand dryer.
 Respondents overwhelmingly considered paper towels to offer faster hand drying than electric hand dryers (68% vs 14%).
-On the whole they also considered paper towels to be the most hygienic form of hand drying in public washrooms (53% vs 44%).
+On the whole they also considered paper towels to be the most hygienic form of hand drying in public washrooms (53% vs. 44%).